-Skyline Medical, Inc. (the "Company") was incorporated under the laws of the State of Minnesota in 2002.
-Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
+Skyline Medical Inc. (the "Company") was incorporated under the laws of the State of Minnesota in 2002.
+Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. As of December 31, 2014, the registrant had 3,092,766 shares of common stock, par value \$.01 per share, outstanding, adjusted for a 1-for-75 reverse stock split effective October 24, 2014.
+In this Report, all numbers of shares and per share amounts, as appropriate, have been stated to reflect the reverse stock split.
+Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
 The Company has developed an environmentally safe system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
 The Company also makes ongoing sales of our proprietary cleaning fluid and filters to users of our systems.
 In April 2009, the Company received 510(k) clearance from the FDA to authorize the Company to market and sell its STREAMWAY FMS products.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
 The Company has suffered recurring losses from operations and has a stockholders' deficit.
 These factors raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+In September 2014, we filed a registration statement with the SEC in connection with a proposed public offering of common stock and warrants.
+We continue to pursue this public offering, with the intention of listing our common stock on NASDAQ, and we intend to update the registration statement as soon as possible following the filing of this report.
+We also are seeking additional financing through one or more private placements of securities.

-Since inception to December 31, 2013, the Company raised approximately \$6,956,000 in equity and \$3,935,000 in debt financing, including \$2,337,000 in equity and \$1,823,000 in convertible debt in 2013.
-In 2014, the Company has completed a private offering of units of preferred stock and warrants.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources".
+Since inception to December 31, 2014, the Company raised approximately \$9,168,000 in equity, inclusive of \$2,055,000 from a private placement of Series A Convertible Preferred Stock, and \$5,435,000 in debt financing.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."